abdominal nerve plexus

 What is the abdominal nerve plexus?

-What is the Latin name for the abdominal nerve plexus?
+What is the function of the abdominal nerve plexus?

 Estructuras relacionadas